 - A. The Show/Hide Mask icon, which displays the contents of the current mask.
-The default mask contents are white when you add an effect, and black when you add a local adjustment layer. - B. Sets the overall opacity of the mask. - C. Larger display of the current mask, with buttons to invert, reset, copy, paste, and view/hide the mask contents.
-The Lumen button creates a luminosity mask of the image. - D. Density adjusts the overall mask density from black (100) to white (0).
-Feather blurs the mask. - E. The Levels and Window settings let you adjust the black and white points of the mask, fine tuning them in different ways. - F. The Color Range option lets you choose a color (selected via the dropper tool), and make or tune the mask based on the range of the color selected.
+The default mask contents are white when you add an effect, and black when you add a local adjustment layer. - B. Buttons for opening the blending options, resetting the filter, and removing the filter from the stack. - C. Sets the overall opacity of the masked effect. - D. Mask AI selection pop-up.
+Displays a list of the known regions in the current photo.
+To create a mask with any of the specified areas, click on the item and choose Apply - E. Larger display of the current mask, with buttons to invert, reset, copy, paste, create a luminosity mask, and view/hide the mask contents. - F. Mask adjustment tools.
+Density adjusts the overall mask density from black (100) to white (0).
+Feather blurs the mask.
+The Levels and Window settings let you adjust the black and white points of the mask, fine tuning them in different ways.